|

 parameters such as flow control, air pressure, conveyor speed,

-part location, etc., are controllable or repeatable, then this is
+part location, etc., are controllable and repeatable, then the

 Regardless